 It may be difficult to judge at a glance whether the number we’ve written in the above example is actually one million; we have to carefully count the number of zeros.

-NumericUnderscores extension provides a remedy for this problem.
+NumericUnderscores provides a remedy for this problem.

-This extension became available with the GHC 8.6.1 release.
+This extension became available in GHC 8.6.1.